mauree155/Trade---Customs-Analysis/README.md

 - **Delayed processing of imports** – long clearance times slow down trade flows.
 - **Inefficient or uneven taxation structures** – overreliance on product value while ignoring mass or container size.
 - **Dependency on limited partners** – a small number of countries and HS codes dominate trade.
 - **Compliance gaps in tax payment timelines** – late payments reduce cash flow and weaken accountability.

+These challenges can lead to revenue loss, regulatory risks, and missed opportunities for optimizing trade operations.

+## Aim

+This project aims to unlock actionable insights from trade and customs data, enabling authorities and analysts to monitor trade activities, assess compliance, and make informed decisions that strengthen revenue collection and operational efficiency.

+## Objectives

+To achieve this aim, the project focuses on the following objectives:
+1. Data Cleaning – Transform raw, inconsistent trade and customs data into a reliable, analysis-ready format.
+2. Exploratory Data Analysis – Identify patterns, trends, and relationships across trade volumes, taxation, and compliance metrics.
+3. Feature Engineering – Create business-relevant metrics such as compliance scores, taxation fairness indicators, and shipment timeliness.
+4. Dashboard Development – Build an interactive tool that visualizes trade flows, taxation efficiency, and compliance, supporting real-time decision-making.
+5. Actionable Insights – Provide clear, data-driven recommendations to improve revenue collection, streamline operations, and mitigate risks.

 Without structured analysis, these issues remain hidden within raw data.
 This project uses data analytics to uncover inefficiencies, identify risks, and highlight opportunities for reform.